 Ash spent the next few days looking swollen and grumpy, but he was back to his old self by the end of the week.
 The only lasting effect is that he’s now petrified of beetles and insects.

 Thus, I advise all pet owners to familiarize yourself with any potential threatening characters in the area you’ll be traveling.
-Make sure you know what the dangerous species look like, and never put yourself (or your dogs) in any uncompromising situations.
+Make sure you know what the dangerous species look like, and never put yourself (or your dogs) in any questionable situations.
 Below are the lessons we learned from this trip.

-Not everyone has such easy access to a vet while on holiday – we were very lucky.
+Not everyone has such easy access to a vet while on holiday.
+We were very lucky.
 If you suspect that your dog has been stung, finding a vet is a priority.

 A word of caution: Scorpion stings are very, very painful so you must do whatever you can to relieve your dog’s pain.
 These steps might take two people because your dog may struggle to get away.
 Stick with it – your dog will be grateful later.